samaddy/samaddy.github.io/learn/Silverskin-challenge/C_A_P_A_S-security-assessment-report.md

 The scope of this security assessment focused on evaluating the security posture of a newly developed web application.
 The objectives were to identify potential vulnerabilities in the application’s user functionalities, backend services, and any accessible endpoints, prioritizing issues that could impact the confidentiality, integrity, or availability of user data.

 Testing was conducted on a virtual machine (VM) environment accessible via the IP address configured by the assessor.
 The primary application endpoint was accessed at http://<your.vm.ip.address>:3001, and interactions with background services and APIs were explored within this environment.
+These are the user accounts that were provided.

 | User Role      | Email                  | Password
 | :------------- | :--------------------  | :----------------------|